jlilleberg/TFT-Dataset/README.md

 <img src="summoners_info.png" width=.7>

-Note: This readme will be updated once it is complete.
-I am currently waiting for Riot's approval for rate limit increase for their API to finish this dataset.
+Note: This readme will be updated once the dataset is complete.
+I am currently waiting for Riot's approval for rate limit increase to their API to finish this dataset.